dotnet/dotnet-console-games/Projects/Sudoku/README.md

 **[Source Code](Program.cs)**

-Sudoku is a randomly generated number puzzle game.The goal is to fill in the entire board with the numbers 1 - 9.
-However, you cannot duplicate the values within the same row, column or 3x3 square.
+Sudoku is a randomly generated number puzzle game.The goal is to fill in the entire board with the numbers 1 through 9.
+However, you cannot duplicate the values within the same row, column, or 3x3 square.

 ```
 ╔═══════╦═══════╦═══════╗